You are here

 Nutritional Science

-NUTR 200 – Nutrition (4 credits)
+NUTR 200 – Nutrition for Today ( 4 credits)

 Examines the role of nutrition in health, wellness, and prevention of chronic disease.
-Topics include nutrients and nutritional needs across the lifespan food safety, food security, wellness, body weight regulation, eating disorders, sports nutrition, and prevention of chronic disease.
+Topics include nutrients and nutritional needs across the lifespan, food safety, food security, wellness, body weight regulation, eating disorders, sports nutrition, and prevention of chronic disease.
 May not be taken for credit if credit earned in NUTR 300.

 NUTR 302 – Food Systems I: Harvest to Health (5 credits)